hieblmi/go-host-lnaddr/README.md

-# go-host-lnaddr
+# ⚡🖥️👾 Host your own Lightning Address
-Host your own Lightning Address (see https://lightningaddress.com)
+Lighting Wallets like BlueWallet, Blixt and [many more](https://github.com/andrerfneves/lightning-address/blob/master/README.md#wallets-supported) allow us to send sats to a [Lighting Addresses](https://lightningaddress.com).
+We can hence skip scanning the QR code of an invoice if we want to send to a payee and just send to tips@allmysats.com for example.